ChuckKollar/ClockAnalysis/README.md

 ### LIDAR Accuracy

-The Slamtec RPLIDAR A2M12 LIDAR unit used here can be purchased on [Amazon](https://www.amazon.com/dp/B0B46MG65X) (Feb 2026) for a bit over $200US.
+The Slamtec RPLIDAR A2M12 LIDAR unit that was used here can be purchased on [Amazon](https://www.amazon.com/dp/B0B46MG65X) (Feb 2026) for a bit over $200US.
 From the [Data Sheet](https://static.generation-robots.com/media/pj2-ld310-slamtec-rplidar-datasheet-a2m12-v1-0-en-2874.pdf) it is a 360 Degree 2D Laser Range Scanner.
 That is, distances from the unit are measured at points in a circle around the device.
 The number of points returned per revolution is dependent on the programmable revolution rate which here comes to about fifteen revolutions per sec (Hz).
-The number of points returned along that circle are also determined by the speed of the revolution, but here it's on the order of 250 points per revolution.
+The number of points returned along that circle are also determined by the speed of the revolution; here it's on the order of 250 points per revolution.
 From the [Key Parameters Sheet](https://www.slamtec.com/en/lidar/a2spec) the accuracy is given as 1% of the range ≤3 m.
-So it the range is 1 m the accuracy should be ≤1 mm.
+So with a range of 250 mm the accuracy should be ≤2.5 mm.
-To compensate for the small number of points that would be reflected from the pendulum in one scan (typically 21-28), multiple scans are made.
-In one minute 14*60 or 620 scans can be made.
-After about 400 scans the coverage is about 500 points within 0.1mm on a 203mm (8") bob.
-This amounts to about one point every 0.4mm or accuracy ≤0.4 mm.
+To compensate for the small number of points that would be reflected by the pendulum in one scan (typically 21-28), multiple scans are made.
+This increases the probability that scans (in particular) close to the ends of the pendulum are made and so increases the accuracy of the Pendulum Swing measurement.
+In one minute over 14*60 or 620 scans can be made.
+After about 400 scans the coverage on the pendulum bob is about 500 distinct points at a 0.1 mm resolution on a 203mm (8") bob.
+This amounts to about one point in every four (2030/500) across the pendulum bob at 0.1 mm intervals.
+This point density can be projected across the swing of the pendulum though the accuracy still remains at ≤2.5 mm.
+So, there is reasonable certainty that the ends of the pendulum swing is caught (on average) to a resolution of ≤2.5 mm.

 ## Documents